Americans warned to avoid any travel to Russia now

 US diplomats’ families have been ordered to leave Ukraine, while some US embassy staffers were also allowed to depart on a “voluntary” basis.

-The US warning comes as the threat of Russian aggression against Ukraine remain at an all-time high.
+The US State Department‘s warning comes as the threat of Russian aggression against Ukraine remain at an all-time high.
 In recent months, Russia concentrated over a 100,000 troops and military equipment on the border with Ukraine, apparently with a view to launching another attack on the neighboring country.

 Leave a Comment